How SurePay can help you be DORA compliant

 DORA: a chain responsibility

 Non-compliance on DORA could lead to non-compliance on other regulatory obligations.
-For example, as of 9 October 2025, the Instant Payments Regulation will come into effect.
-With this regulation, the EU emphasises the importance of VoP services, as it will become mandatory for payment service providers to use Verification of Payee (VoP) services as part of the payment process.
-VoP services help to prevent payment fraud and misdirected payments and are there to make online payments more secure.
-SurePay is the pioneer of VoP services in the EU and had already been ahead of this development.
-As any disruption of such services would lead to non-compliance for its customers, SurePay has transitioned its technology and ICT risk management fit for purposes to safeguard reliance for its customers on continuity of delivered VoP services.
+For example, as of 9 October 2025, the Instant Payments Regulation came into effect.
+With this regulation, the EU emphasises the importance of VOP services, as it has become mandatory for payment service providers to use Verification Of Payee (VOP) services as part of the payment process.
+VOP services help to prevent payment fraud and misdirected payments and are there to make online payments more secure.
+SurePay is the pioneer of VOP services in the EU and had already been ahead of this development.
+As any disruption of such services would lead to non-compliance for its customers, SurePay has transitioned its technology and ICT risk management fit for purposes to safeguard reliance for its customers on continuity of delivered VOP services.

 How SurePay can help you become DORA compliant